Supporting primary schools to produce their own show

 Laura Dockrill is an award-winning writer, speaker and illustrator from Brixton, South London.

 A ‘How to put on a show at your school’ guide and four accompanying videos have been created to support primary school staff when putting on their in-school productions.
-Access to these will be granted once applications are completed.
+Access to these will be granted once applications are complete.

 - The Primary Play Your Part playscripts are available to all UK state primary schools for free.
 If you are a private school or a school outside the UK, please contact primary@oldvictheatre.com for more details

 - This programme aims to work with young people who have limited access to the arts.
-We are particularly interested in working with young people who are from backgrounds unrepresented in theatre, including those from global majority backgrounds, lower socio-economic backgrounds, and disabled young people
+We are particularly interested in working with young people who are from backgrounds unrepresented in theatre, including those from global majority backgrounds, lower socio-economic backgrounds, and disabled young people.

 - We welcome applications from SEND schools